 Santiago do Cacém

-With 30,000 people living in Santiago do Cacém, the city offers a more rural and laid-back lifestyle typical of many towns in the Alentejo region.
+Furthermore, with 30,000 people living in Santiago do Cacém, the city offers a more rural and laid-back lifestyle typical of many towns in the Alentejo region.

-Residents often enjoy a slower-paced life, with a focus on local traditions and cultural events.
-The surrounding countryside provides opportunities for outdoor activities like hiking and nature exploration.
+Residents often enjoy a slower-pace life, with a focus on local traditions and cultural events.
+And the surrounding countryside provides opportunities for outdoor activities like hiking and nature exploration.

 Peniche